evansneath/compiler/README.md

 warning and error messages.

 At the start of each non-whitespace character, the first character is used to determine the type of the token to expect.
-The token is returned is the type is matched without issue.
+The token is returned if the type is matched without issue.
 Otherwise, a scanner warning is thrown.

 The scanner warnings are never fatal, though syntactically the tokens returned